How to wash hair with a shampoo bar

-How to wash hair with a shampoo bar: Washing with a shampoo bar is pretty simple.
-First you wet your hair thoroughly, the rub the shampoo bar in a few a patches in your hair.
+Washing with a shampoo bar is simple.
+First, you wet your hair thoroughly, then rub the shampoo bar in a few patches in your hair.
 Then work up the lather with your hands.
-Make sure the lather is worked in through all of your hair and down to your scalp in order give your hair a complete cleaning.
+Make sure the lather is worked in through all of your hair and down to your scalp in order to completely clean your hair.
 Then rinse your hair with fresh water making sure to get out all the shampoo.
-Rinsing your hair with bath tub water that already has soap mixed in with it will not give you a clean rinse.
-I wash with my shampoo bars every 2 to 3 days, or more often if I have been getting dirty in the garden or have been working out strenuously.
+Rinsing your hair with bathtub water that already has soap mixed in with it will NOT give you a clean rinse.
+You can wash with shampoo bars every 2 to 3 days, or more often if you have been getting dirty at work or have been exercising.

-Bleached and highlighted hair:
+Bleached and highlighted hair

-Our formulas have been created to work best with natural hair types, henna dyed hair, and dyed but not bleached hair.
+Our formulas have been created to work best with natural hair types, henna dyed hair, and dyed, but not with bleached hair.
 The bleaching changes the hair structure such that there is a larger surface area in which to trap conditioning oils.
 Results seem to vary with the level of damage from bleaching.

 For chlorinated pool and salt-water swimmers, wash your hair twice after swimming for the best results.
 This is also the best practice when using traditional shampoos.